Fabloans/Janitor/README.md

 - Activity logs will be posted in the channel "#mod-log".
 - The "Janitor", "Friend" and "Guest" roles are mutually exclusive.

-In case you don't want the role assignment/revokation messages to be public, simply remove the bot's "Send messages" role.
+In case you don't want the role assignment/revokation messages to be public, simply remove the bot's "Send messages" permission.